Skip to main content

 Babies who are teething may get nappy rash and sore bottoms.
 Check your baby’s bottom and change their nappies often.

-Using a barrier nappy cream may help.
-Leaving the baby’s nappy off for a period of time, although messy, is soothing for babies.
+Leaving your baby’s nappy off for a period of time can also help.
+This may be messy, but is soothing for babies.

 Nappy rash